Ramisto/Hardening-Windows-Server-2016/README.md

 The components of this project are adapted to a Windows Server 2016 operating system that is not present in any Active Directory domain.

 Here is the set of components:
-- A "Reg" directory containing the register entries
+- "Reg" directory containing the register entries
-- A "Backup" directory containing the local group policy template
+- "Backup" directory containing the local group policy template
-- A "Powershell" folder
+- "Powershell" folder
-- A "Summary.ds" table summarizing the settings
+- "Summary.ds" table summarizing the settings
-- A "LGPO.exe" utility
+- "LGPO.exe" utility

 First of all, I invite you to look at the summary table, and advise you to create a backup of your system before starting anything!
 You could restore your system in case of problems.